Skip to content

 Obviously, during peak season, Alona Beach can be quite crowded, so it’s better to avoid it if possible.

-If you have some days left to spend in the Philippines, why don’t you try another amazing experience: Snorkeling with the Whale Sharks in Cebu, not too far from Bohol?
+If you have some days left to spend in the Philippines, why don’t you try another amazing experience: Snorkeling with the Whale Sharks in Cebu, which is not too far from Bohol?
 Have you been to Bohol?
 What did you like the most?
 Let me know your comments!

 Here, you can find more pictures from the Philippines.
 Here is a post about snorkeling with the Whale Shark in the Philippines, and here is my travel guide to Phi Phi Island in Thailand.